Gift Icon

 A certain user group’s conditions are described using the term LOS or level of service.
 However, professionals in the transportation field focus mainly on the LOS of automobiles.
 When reporting values regarding LOS, we must indicate the users considered in the paper.

-According to an Expenditure Survey done in 1997, more than 18% of a household’s expenditures went towards transportation, and around 94% of this expenditure went towards cars.
-Transportation costs and automobile ownership varies according to the household’s region.
+According to an Expenditure Survey done in 1997, more than 18% of a household’s expenditures went toward transportation, and around 94% of this expenditure went toward cars.
+Transportation costs and automobile ownership vary according to the household’s region.

 Homes located in the Northeast Region have fewer transportation related expenditures than people living in other places although they have higher incomes on average.
 This is because towns and cities in the Northeast Region managed to balance out their transport systems to a degree.
 People who live in these communities save over $1.200 each year by reducing expenses related to automobiles.